- Community Sponsors

 For a successful housing search, you must first take steps to ensure you have the necessary knowledge and support.
 Preparing yourself for a safe search, finding a support system, selecting your housing budget, and determining your location are a few of the steps that must be taken.

 - Find Support: Beyond your U.S. sponsor, other groups can help you look for a place to live.
-Connect with a for additional support, resources, and possible financial support.
+Connect with your local resettlement agency for additional support, resources, and possible financial support.
 Many Resettlement Agencies have Ukrainian/Russian speaking case workers.
 Community groups and faith-based organizations, such as churches* and synagogues*, may also be able to help you in your housing search.

 - Budget: “Affordable” housing is usually between 20%-30% of a tenant’s monthly income.
 But, for newcomers, it is often more: 40% or even half.
 So, remember this when you are applying for jobs and know the average cost of housing in your area.
 Some states and cities have higher rental rates than others, be aware of this when deciding on a city to resettle in.